 Outsiders would see I had friends, great family support, and a nice place to live.
 Why would I have a reason to be unhappy?
 When I decided it was time to open up about my depression, I got some hurtful comments.

-Whenever I find myself getting upset or annoyed, people often ask, “Have you managed to take your medication today?”
-It’s as if they believe a simple pill holds the power to erase all my troubles – I wish it were that easy!
+Whenever I get upset or annoyed, people often ask, “Have you managed to take your medication today?”
+It’s as if they believe a simple pill can erase all my troubles – I wish it were that easy!
 I’m sharing this because I know there are countless others in similar situations, yet we each navigate the challenges of this world in our unique ways.

-One thing I’ve come to realize is that authenticity prevails.
-You might possess abundant wealth, enjoy a thriving career, and be surrounded by an amazing circle of friends and family, yet the guilt of feeling low can be overwhelming.
-You might be surprised to learn that a turning point for me was the arrival of my ragdoll kitten in 2013 – a Christmas gift from my boyfriend.
+One thing I’ve come to realise is that authenticity prevails.
+Even if you have a successful career, a large circle of close friends, and a loving family, the guilt of feeling depressed can be very overwhelming.
+You might be surprised to learn that a turning point for me was the arrival of my Ragdoll kitten in 2013—a Christmas gift from my boyfriend.

 Suddenly, it wasn’t just me against the world; I had a sweet, cuddly kitten who relied on me.
 I wouldn’t trade that experience for anything.
 She became a shining star in my life, reminding me of the underestimated power of pets.
 It’s not always about relying on medication and therapy.
 Surrounding yourself with things that bring joy can be a potent strategy.
 It’s a journey of progress, not an instant cure.